SAP Components To Meet

-All student who have attempted and are getting close to the maximum allowable units for their program/degree will be placed on warning.
+All students who have attempted the maximum allowable units for their program/degree will be placed on warning.
 Student with a warning status will be able to receive financial aid.
 Students on warning status are strongly encouraged to meet with their academic advisor to ensure completion of their program/degree.

-If a SAP appeal is approved, a student will be placed on probation during the following term.
+If a SAP appeal is approved for one term, a student will be placed on probation.
 A student must show improvement in their academic performance during this probation period.
 If at the end of the probation period, the student does not meet all SAP requirements, financial aid will not be extended.
 Students who are approved for a final term SAP appeal, will be placed on probation status.

-If it is determined that a student needs more than one probationary period to regain and meet all four SAP requirements, the student may be placed on an academic plan.
-Academic plans will have specific stipulations for successful SAP progress during subsequent semester/term(s) within a specific time frame.
-Academic plans may require student to complete specific coursework, certain GPA/grade standards, and/or successful completion of a specific number of units.
+If it is determined that a student needs more than one probationary period to regain and meet all four SAP requirements, the student may be placed on an SAP plan.
+SAP plans will have specific stipulations for successful SAP progress during subsequent semester/term(s) within a specific time frame.
+SAP plans may require student to complete specific coursework, certain GPA/grade standards, and/or successful completion of a specific number of units.

-Students with an academic plan, must not deviate from the academic plan unless they have prior approval from a Financial Aid Counselor.
-Deviation without prior approval will result in immediate cancellation of financial aid awards.
-All academic plans must be monitored up to a specific point in time and the plan must include the student completing the program within the maximum unit limit for their program/degree.
-If a student is unable to complete the program/degree within the specified time frame, a set of completion standards will also be included in the academic plan.
-Failure to meet the academic plan standards will result in loss of financial aid eligibility, until the student is able to re-establish SAP eligibility on their own.
+Students with a SAP plan, must not deviate from the SAP plan unless they have prior approval from the Financial Aid Office.
+Deviation without prior approval may result in immediate cancellation of financial aid awards.
+All SAP plans must be monitored up to a specific point in time and the plan must include the student completing the program within the maximum unit limit for their program/degree.
+Failure to meet the SAP plan requirements may result in loss of financial aid eligibility, until the student is able to re-establish SAP eligibility on their own.

-If an appeal is denied or a student was not eligible to file and appeal, they may still attempt to reinstate their financial aid eligibility.
-It can be done by successfully completing sufficient unit to bring their minimum pace of progression percentage, with at least 2.0 GPA earned in the coursework that is relevant to your degree objective in one term without the benefit of receiving financial aid.
+If an appeal is denied or a student was not eligible to file an appeal, a student may have their financial aid reinstated.
+Students who successfully complete future sufficient units and meet GPA requirements, in coursework relevant to their degree objective, without the benefit of receiving financial aid may re-establish their eligibility for financial aid.
 It will be the student's responsibility to present documentation of completed units to the Financial Aid Office with a written request for their SAP to be recalculated.

 SAP REVISION AND RECALCULATIONS